box/box-ios-sdk/docs/usage/groups.md

 Get Enterprise Groups
 ---------------------

 To retrieve information about the groups within the enterprise, call [`client.groups.listForEnterprise(name: String?, offset: Int?, limit: Int?, fields: [String]?)`][get-enterprise-groups].
 You can also pass in a `name` paramter to act as a filter.
-This method will return an iterator object in the completion that you can use to retrieve groups in the enterprise.
+This method will return an iterator object in the completion, which is used to retrieve groups in the enterprise.

 ```swift
 client.groups.listForEnterprise() { results in